hedmanw/irkksome/README.md

 In irkksome, you can connect to an existing irssi session.
 There's no need to use Irssi ConnectBot anymore!
 Set up irssi proxy and hook up our magical irssi script, and you will have rich access to your irssi session from your phone or tablet.

 ##Specifics
-- Android SDK - API 20
+- Android SDK - API 21 - compile and min sdk.
 - sshj 0.10.0
 - Groovy 2.2.3
 - Spock 0.7-groovy-2.0